mpluswow/StatusBot/readme.md

 * The bot edits the **channel name** to show server status.
 * Player counts are fetched **directly from the `characters` table**.
 * Logs are saved to `status_bot.log` for debugging.

----

-For a visual walkthrough of creating a Discord bot in Python, you might find this tutorial helpful:

 [Creating a Discord Bot in Python (2025)](https://www.youtube.com/watch?v=YD_N6Ffoojw&utm_source=chatgpt.com)